Jack-Dane/odoo-wp-plugin/README.md

 ## Installation

-Due to some difficaulties with XML-RPC support, composer is needed.
+Due to some difficulties with XML-RPC support, composer is needed.

-1. First you need to clone the repoistory.
+1. First you need to clone the repository.
 2. Install the dependencies of the repository using [composer](https://getcomposer.org/).
 This can be done simply by calling `composer install` when composer is complete.
 3. Zip the plugin and upload to your wordpress site.

-This plugin can be test within a [docker environment](https://hub.docker.com/_/wordpress).
+This plugin can be tested within a [docker environment](https://hub.docker.com/_/wordpress).

 ## How to use the Wordpress plugin